InsertKoinIO/koin/koin-projects/docs/start/getting-started/koin-components.md

 }
 ```

-#### Bootstraping
+#### Bootstrapping

-> `KoinComponent` interface is also used to help you boostrap an application from outside of Koin.
+> `KoinComponent` interface is also used to help you bootstrap an application from outside of Koin.
 Also, you can bring  `KoinComponent` feature by extension functions directly on some target classes (i.e: Activity, Fragment have KoinComponent feature in Android).

 ## Bridge with Koin instance